faraz9993/All_EIC_DevOps_Training/Day_18_Task.md

 ansible-galaxy init database
 ```

-### Below, is directory structure after creating the roles:
+### Below, is the directory structure after creating the roles:

 ```
 .